 Problem A) can be tackled by assembling higher degree cams.
 This enable valves to stay open longer (in milliseconds) on higher rpm range.

 Problem B) Increased overlap paired with good exhaust headers can take advantage of increased gas inertia.
 Exiting exhaust gasses in the header are creating both positive and negative pressure pulses, which can create low pressure areas, thus creating ‘scavenging effect’.
-OK, let’s explain this in the other words: While gasses are always looking for a route from higher pressure area to lower, during scavenging effect exhaust gasses have enough kinetic energy to keep moving forward – which in ideal situations – can create draft, thus creating ideal conditions for the exhaust valve to open.
-This is called scavenging effect.
-This effect can assist combustion chamber to empty burnt gasses more efficiently, while simultaneously sucking fresh air from induction system.
-This effect can improve your engine’s Volumetric Efficiency (VE), and produce more torque on upper rpm range.
+OK, let’s explain this in the other words: While gasses are always looking for a route from higher pressure area to lower, during scavenging effect exhaust gasses have enough kinetic energy to keep moving forward – which in ideal situations – can create low pressure area around exhaust valve and combustion chamber during intake opening.
+This pressure differential can assist combustion chamber to empty burnt gasses more efficiently, while simultaneously sucking fresh air from induction system.
+This is called scavenging effect, and can improve your engine’s Volumetric Efficiency (VE), and produce more torque on desired rpm range.
+This is why you have to choose in between primary lengths for either optimal low-to-mid range torque, or maximum top end power.
+A note: 42mm OD primaries are fine up to 600hp!

-Scavencing effect – also known as reverse or negative supercharging – is typically combined with inertial, or inertia supercharging, which in short can utilize A) kinetic energy of incoming air, and B) acoustic supercharging (rebouncing resonances ) in between a closing intake valve and intake manifold plenum.
+Scavenging effect – also known as reverse or negative supercharging – is typically combined with inertial, or inertia supercharging, which in short can utilize A) kinetic energy of incoming air, and B) acoustic supercharging (rebounding resonances) in between a closing intake valve and intake manifold plenum.
+Model year 1992 intake manifold with proper velocity stacks has potential to high delivery ratio (DRatio) on mid range.
+The advantage over short ITBs can be up to 65nm on 4500rpm.

 Reducing pressure losses in the intake manifold